pnugues/edap01/assignments/perceptron.md

 5. Report the results of the classification and the parameters you have used.

 6. Evaluate your perceptron using the leave-one-out cross validation method.
 You will have to train and run 30 models.
 In each train/run session, you will train on 29 samples and evaluate on the remaining sample.
 You have then either a correct or a wrong classification.
-You will sum these classifications, i.e. the number of correct or wrong classifications, to get your final evaluation, for instance 29/30.
+You will sum these classifications, i.e. the number of correct classifications, to get your final evaluation, for instance 29/30.

 ## Logistic Regression